 Select edit (pencil icon) for the Transaction Type you are loading in the order history CSV files (If you are not using multiple transaction types then you will have just one Transaction listed, most probably it is named "Sales Order" unless you changed it).

-Go to the Data Customization tab and check all the categories to make sure the fields you are loading are activated.
+Go to the Fields tab and check all the categories to make sure the fields you are loading are activated.
 A field is active if it is black (not greyed-out).

 To activate it click the "+" symbol and fill in the "Mapped name" field.
 This name is the title of the field that will be used by Pepperi when the field is imported.
 Make sure that the column headings in your CSV file are identical to the mapped names listed here.

 Here is an example of a "Transaction Field" that is a required field in the line-item Order Information CSV file, that is NOT active - it's grey.
 To activate it click on the "+" symbol: